-If we raise additional funds through collaborations, strategic alliances or other arrangements with third parties, we may be required to relinquish valuable rights to our technologies, future revenue streams, or to agree to terms that may not be favorable to us.
+If we raise additional funds through collaborations, strategic alliances or other arrangements with third parties, we may be required to relinquish valuable rights to the technologies, future revenue streams, or to agree to terms that may not be favorable to us.
 In addition, we could also be required to seek funds through arrangements with collaborators or others at an earlier stage than otherwise would be desirable.
-If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to a third party to develop and market product candidates that we would otherwise prefer to develop and market ourselves.
-Raising additional capital through any of these or other means could adversely affect our business and the holdings or rights of our shareholders, and may cause the market price of our ordinary shares to decline.
+If we are unable to raise additional funds through equity or debt financings when needed, our subsidiaries or the VIE may be required to delay, limit, reduce or terminate product development or marketing efforts.
+Raising additional capital through any of these or other means could adversely affect the business and the holdings or rights of our shareholders, and may cause the market price of our ordinary shares to decline.

-CAUSTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS
+CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS